jlwamba/fantastic-spork/productproposal.md

 <a href="#Table-of-contents"><p align="right">Return to the top</p></a>

 ## Overview
-The idea of this tool feauture is that it will provide users with a peace of mind knowing that their email has been received by the correct contact among other feautures that will be explained throughout this proposal.
+We want to create an app that sends user's a notifcation when their email is received, viewed, and/or intended on being responded to.
+As students, we want to create this to to ensure it is received by the correct contact(s), depending on the nature of the email (ex. emergency situations), and to ensure there is not a server and/or client error.

 <a href="#Table-of-contents"><p align="right">Return to the top</p></a>